 But our favorite part of NY is not the city.
 Have you been to Upstate New York?
 I hope you look at New York a little differently after checking some of these places out.

 The Wild Walk

 If you have kids, or even if you don’t, you just have to experience this place!
-There is 81 acres for nature lovers. (wheel chair accessible as well) Nestled 45ft up in the Adirondack Forest.
-What would it be like to live on a web, hanging on a thread above the forest?
-The Spider’s Web at Wild Walk is your chance to lay in wait, or walk across a web woven above the ground.
+There are 81 acres for nature lovers. (wheelchair accessible as well) Nestled 45ft up in the Adirondack Forest.
+What would it be like to live on a spider web, hanging on a thread above the forest?
+The Spider’s Web at Wild Walk is your chance to lay in wait or walk across a web woven above the ground.
 This place is a really fun place whether you are 8 or 80.

 Watkins Glen State Park

 We’ve been here twice, and we’re pretty sure we’ll go back again.
 It’s one of our two favorite State Parks so far.
 It’s magical and the beauty is one of those unforgettable places.
 New York’s Finger Lakes region.
 The park’s lower part is near the village, while the upper part is open woodland.
 There are 19 waterfalls along its course.
 I believe it’s a course of 2 miles.
 The gorge path winds over and under waterfalls and through the spray of Cavern Cascade.
 Rim trails overlook the gorge.
 If you haven’t visited this State Park, definitely put it on your list.